zyf2008Neptune/CommonLibSSE-NG/README.md

 * Uses modern Vcpkg manifest version feature and assigns semantic versions to specific CommonLibSSE NG releases.
 * Upgrades the build system to Ninja for faster builds.
 * Provides distribution through Vcpkg rather than requiring import as a Git submodule.
+* A related [new example plugin](https://gitlab.com/colorglass/commonlibsse-sample-plugin) that demonstrates not only a project structure but a full-featured dev environment and implementation of a number of features using the library, including support for AE, SE, and VR with a single DLL.

 CommonLibSSE NG is available as a Vcpkg port.
 To add it to your project, create a `vcpkg-configuration.json` file in the project root (next to `vcpkg.json`) with the following contents: